MicrosoftDocs/Viva/Viva/solutions/check-in-okrs-overview.md

 - **Key Result:** Increase customer-facing knowledge base articles from 25 to 100

-So if it’s the first week of the quarter, you’re ready to do your first check-in, and you were able to publish 5 new articles, you would do these three simple steps:
+So if it’s the first week of the quarter, you’re ready to do your first check-in, and you were able to publish five new articles, you would do these three simple steps:

 1. Navigate to that key result and select the check-in button
 1. Change the metric from 25 to 30
-1. Add a note such as “Great progress this week with 5 new articles” and select check-in
+1. Add a note such as “Great progress this week with five new articles” and select check-in

 That’s it!
 Viva Goals takes care of the rest, updating the progress on the graph, rolling up status to the overall objective, and displaying your check-in note for your manager or others to see in order to get more context.